 - In addition, 30 females will be purposively sampled based on previous mental health and socio-economic outcomes in order to help us understand the unique challenges that females face in Sierra Leone, how these challenges may impact the efficacy of the YRI, and to help us refine future interventions to be equally effective for both men and women.

 Measurement & Metrics

-This study was supported by the United States Institute of Peace, the UBS Optimus Foundation, the National Institute for Mental Health, the National Institute on Aging, Harvard Catalyst, the Julie Henry Junior Faculty Development Fund, the Australian Psychological Society, and the Australian National Health and Medical Research Council.
+This study was previously supported by the United States Institute of Peace, the UBS Optimus Foundation, the National Institute for Mental Health, the National Institute on Aging, Harvard Catalyst, the Julie Henry Junior Faculty Development Fund, the Australian Psychological Society, the Australian National Health and Medical Research Council.